 How to hide your internet history

-Your computer and telephone keep records.
-Get familiar with what information is being saved.
-Here are some general guidelines.
-For many women, this information can be complex and overwhelming.
+For many survivors, this information can be complex and overwhelming.
 If you are not sure you can remove traces of your activity, do not use a computer or telephone that your abuser has access to.
 Consider using computers at a public library or a pay phone to reach out for help.

 Computer